 I used medium format and 4x5 large format for a long time before making the jump to the 8x10 format.
-I always wanted to make 8x10 contact prints and eventually, I made a cross country trip to source an 8x10 enlarger too.
-I am able to make up to 40" x 50" prints in my darkrooom from my 8x10 negatives and the detail is something that must be appreciated and experienced in person.
+I always wanted to make 8x10 contact prints and eventually, I made a cross-country trip to source an 8x10 enlarger too.
+I am able to make up to 40" x 50" prints in my darkroom from my 8x10 negatives and the detail is something that must be appreciated and experienced in person.

 Of all the formats, I use 8x10 the most.
 The quality is undeniable and with my lightweight Chamonix 8x10 view camera, weighing only about 8 pounds, I can backpack with it just as easy as using roadside.

 I love this classic format just as the masters before me did too.
 I also have 4x5, 5x7, and 4x10 reducing backs for this camera because this is the one camera that is with me at all times.

 Since you are probably a large format photographer, you may be interested in my Large Format Quick Reference Cards, Split-Grade Darkroom Printing eBook, Color Film Quick Reference Cards, B&W Floral Still Life Fine Art Photography with Large Format Video Workshop, and the Darkroom Underground Magazine.

 I have more than one 8x10 large format camera, but I use my Chamonix view camera the most.
 It is light enough for hiking, which I love to do, and it is a lightweight option (for 8x10), it sets up fast and very easy, and offers every movement and adjustment that I need for my style of photography.
 I keep my other 8x10 cameras (Burke & James, Ritter 8x10) for times when I host in-person workshops and someone wants to try an 8x10 view camera.